Rivukis/Deft/README.md

                 result.append("\(answer)")
             }
         }

         return result
     }
 }

-// Create the tester object
+// Create the tester
 let myTester = RIVTester()

 // Make your tests
 let subject = FizzBuzz()

-myTester.addTest(description: "amount of answers", failureMessage: "resulting array count should equal one more than the number passed in") {
+myTester.addTest("amount of answers", expectedBehavior: "resulting array count should equal one more than the number passed in") {
     let result = subject.gameUpTo(10)
     return result.count == 11
 }
-myTester.addTest(description: "index zero", failureMessage: "should put 'Zero' for the first index") {
+myTester.addTest("index zero", expectedBehavior: "should put 'Zero' for the first index") {
     let result = subject.gameUpTo(1)
     return result[0] == "Zero"
 }
-myTester.addTest(description: "normal numbers", failureMessage: "should return '1' and '2' for the first two answers") {
+myTester.addTest("normal numbers", expectedBehavior: "should return '1' and '2' for the first two answers") {
     let result = subject.gameUpTo(2)
     return result[1] == "1" && result[2] == "2"
 }
-myTester.addTest(description: "numbers divisible by 3", failureMessage: "should return Fizz for '3' and '6'") {
+myTester.addTest("numbers divisible by 3", expectedBehavior: "should return Fizz for '3' and '6'") {
     let result = subject.gameUpTo(6)
     return result[3] == "Fizz" && result[6] == "Fizz"
 }
-myTester.addTest(description: "numbers divisible by 5", failureMessage: "should return Buzz for '5' and '10'") {
+myTester.addTest("numbers divisible by 5", expectedBehavior: "should return Buzz for '5' and '10'") {
     let result = subject.gameUpTo(10)
     return result[5] == "Buzz" && result[10] == "Buzz"
 }
-myTester.addTest(description: "numbers divisible by 3 and 5", failureMessage: "should return FizzBuzz for '15' and '30'") {
+myTester.addTest("numbers divisible by 3 and 5", expectedBehavior: "should return FizzBuzz for '15' and '30'") {
     let result = subject.gameUpTo(30)
     return result[15] == "FizzBuzz" && result[30] == "FizzBuzz"
 }